Villavu/Simba/Doc/sphinx/scriptref/color.rst

     procedure SetColorToleranceSpeed(cts: integer);

-Set the current colour tolerance speed.
+Set the current color tolerance speed.
 Valid values are: 0, 1 and 2.
 Somewhat improperly named compared to the other CTS functions.

 .. code-block:: pascal